Mot4M3LoG/PLANT/README.md

    - Parse the data into temperature, EC, pH, and DO values.
    - Insert the parsed data into the MySQL database using the `insert_sensor_data` function.
    - Commit the transaction to save the data in the database.
+   - Insert the parsed data into excel file database using the `update_excel_copy` function.
    - Handle any errors that occur during data parsing or database insertion.

 3. **Multithreading**: